Class: SketchupExtension

 #uncheckBoolean

 Unloads the extension.
-This is the equivalent of unchecking the extension's checkbox in the Preferences > Extensions list.
+This is the equivalent of unchecking the extension's checkbox in the Extension Manager > Extensions list.

 Note that technically the extension is not “unloaded” in the sense that it stops running during the current SketchUp session, but the next time the user restarts SketchUp, the extension will not be active.